 - Once you found a layout to start with, click Start Editing.
 Then, the editor will open, where you can make changes and add more content.
 It isn’t possible to go back and pick a different layout after clicking this button.

-In the page editor that opens, you’ll fill in the starter or blank layout.
+In the page editor that opens, you’ll fill in the layout.
 You can also add, remove, or move blocks to create a unique page design of text, images, and other content.

 - The placeholders are blocks.
 You can add, rearrange, and delete the placeholder blocks to create a custom look and feel.
-For example, there are customizable Image and Text Blocks on many layouts.
+For example, most of the layouts use customizable Image and Text Blocks.

 - To change the text, click in the Text Blocks to delete and replace the placeholders.

 - To add an image and caption to an Image Block, double-click the placeholder Image Block.